wyu4/FRC-scouting-app/README.md

 ## Getting Started

-HI!, this is my mini project, a FRC scouting app which hopefully throws everything into google sheets, justa  funny sidequest to do!
+HI!
+This is my very very very scuffed attempt at making a scouting app (Fully in Java).
+Slight tribute to all the scouters and data entry people as someone on driveteam :)

 ## Folder Structure